top of page

 Vitamin A

 Vitamin A is a good antioxidant which serves to neutralize free radicals from sun exposure.
-It encourages skin turnover, replacing dead skin cells with new ones giving a final result of an even toned youthful looking skin.
+It encourages skin turnover, replacing dead skin cells with new ones giving a final result of an even toned youthful-looking skin.

 It also promotes the production of hyaluronic acid that retains moisture in the skin keeping it supple, soft, and hydrated.
 Lastly, It encourages collagen synthesis promoting skin firmness and decreasing wrinkles.